-Edelisa accessed the BGS JobpLUS program for help developing her resume and improving her job search skills.
+Edelisa accessed the BGS JOBplus program for help developing her resume and improving her job search skills.

 The program offers a skills assessment, coaching and support, networking opportunities, job search Strategies and job placement to people with an established work history but who are having trouble connecting with employers.
-It receives funding from the Alberta government and is free to partisipants.
+It receives funding from the Alberta government and is free to participants.

-Through networking and cold calling the JobpLUS staff secured 2 interviews for Edelisa with 2 hotels, one with the Pomeroy Inn Vegreville and the other with the River Cree Resort.
+Through networking and cold calling the JOBplus staff secured 2 interviews for Edelisa with 2 hotels, one with the Pomeroy Inn Vegreville and the other with the River Cree Resort.
 They coached Edelisa on interview skills and she aced both interviews, receiving job offers from each hotel.

 Edelisa accepted the position at the River Cree in February.